tkalyani1997/SQL-Queries/README.md

-# SQL-Queries

-Troubleshooting SQL Server Query Performance:
+# Troubleshoot slow-running queries in SQL Server

 If your query is running slow, the first step is to check if it's **waiting** or **running**.

 💡 **Tip:** If CPU time is less than 70-80% of the total duration, you're likely dealing with a waiting issue.
 Focus on reducing wait times to improve efficiency!

 👉 **Waiting Query (Low CPU Usage):**